jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 Vatican I reform - a unitary merge of State and Religion in which the Baha'i Faith's own institution of governance, as it _currently exists_, is the central point of centralized control for this government.
+Conversely, some academics both inside and outside the faith have made efforts to assert the converse, and claim that certain statements by 'Abdu'l-Baha mean that the Baha'i Faith should and can never claim any secular power.

+In this author's honest opinion, forcing one's view onto such controversies is a bit like insisting on solutions to the eventual overpopulation of our martian colonies.
+Much as one figures that it will eventually require a solution, it is so far removed that one cannot but think this is a proxy fight over something else.
 The Baha'i Faith has much to say about government, but it is a misreading to think that _current_ institutions are anything more than an embryonic foreshadowing of what may happen in the future.
 It is tempting, but probably inappropriate at this present moment, to envision how the involvement of Baha'i institutions will impact secular institutions in the future.

-The Baha'i Faith anticipates the formation of a world government; it anticipates the formation over time of an entire world commonwealth;
-it even prophecies a golden age in which these two merge.
-This is quite explicit in Shoghi Effendi's _World Order of Baha'u'llah_:
+The Baha'i Faith anticipates the formation of a world government; it anticipates the formation over time of an entire world commonwealth.
+These points are quite explicit in Shoghi Effendi's _World Order of Baha'u'llah_:

     ... as the Baha'i Faith permeates the masses of the peoples of